Visiting the Infinity Mirrors by Yayoi Kusama Exhibit at the High Museum, Atlanta, Georgia

 As soon as I stood in The Souls of Millions Lightyears Away, I knew why so many had clamored to experience it.
 Like most art, words are not enough to accurately convey the experience, and photos do not do it full justice.

-Looking all around me, I felt suspended in a universe of wander.
+Looking all around me, I felt suspended in a universe of wonder.
 Blue and yellow and white lights floated and twinkled.
 Thinking of the endlessness of infinity often causes me great anxiety, but I found peace staring out into the endless oblivion here.

 And then the door to the room opened, a bright white light slicing through the darkness and ushering us out.